thinkshout/behat-wordpress-extension/docs/drivers.md

 # Drivers

-The WordPress Extension for Behat provides multiple drivers for interacting with the WordPress site you are testing.
+The WordPress Extension for Behat provides a range of drivers for interacting with the WordPress site you are testing.
 A driver represents and manages the connection between the Behat and WordPress environments.

 Different drivers support different features: